MainActivityKt/Zookeeper/README.md

 In this stage the program:

-- Ask for the number of the desired habitat.
+- Asks the user for the number of the desired habitat.
-- Use the input number as an index of your habitats to print its content.
+- Uses the input number as an index of your habitats to print its content.
 - Prints the habitat and a message to end the program.
 -
 The program stores each habitat as an Animal data type.
 Check [utils](app/src/main/kotlin/utils)